folivetti/ITSR/Webinar/Presentation/Webinar.md

 - A few additive terms (linear regression of transformed variables)
 - Each term with as an interaction of a couple of variables
-- Maximum of one non-linear function applied to every interaction (no chainings)
+- Maximum of one non-linear function applied to every interaction (no chaining)

 # Interaction-Transformation